With Ukraine war, Europe's geopolitical map is moving again

 Despite the thrill of opportunity, progress could be slow.

-“There is no doubt that these brave people who defend our values with their lives belong in the European family,” said European Commission President Ursula von der Leyen, choosing her words carefully and avoiding an outright promise of membership.
+“Together with Ukraine, we stand firmly on the side of freedom and democracy.
+Ukraine is part of our European family,” European Council President Charles Michel wrote in his invitation letter to the Versailles summit, choosing his words carefully and avoiding an outright promise of membership.

-Even if support for Ukraine is overwhelming among the EU member states, granting membership is anything but automatic.
-The leaders of eight eastern member states officially said Ukraine “deserves receiving an immediate EU accession perspective.”
+Even if support for Ukraine is overwhelming among the EU member states, granting membership is anything but automatic or even wishful at this stage.

-But others range from cautious to skeptical, with Dutch Prime Minister Mark Rutte saying that “every country in Europe is free to ask for it,” and immediately listed the immense bureaucratic hurdles ahead.
+The leaders of eight eastern member states officially backed Ukraine and one of them, Estonian Prime Minister Kaja Kallas, addressed the European Parliament in Strasbourg on Wednesday.

-“It is extremely sensitive.
-The member states are not all on the same page," a high-level EU official said on condition of anonymity because he wasn't authorized to speak publicly about political discussions happening behind the scenes.
+Kallas insisted that “it’s not only in our interest to give Ukraine a membership perspective, it is also our moral duty to do so.
+Ukraine is not fighting for Ukraine.
+It’s also fighting for Europe.
+If not now, then when?”

 There could quickly be political fallout in Versailles.